IT WAS THE 6th day

 "No, no, Gibrael, have some time off yourself.
 Do it the day after

-tomorrow, but run the programme only until the year 2019 in the Christian
+tomorrow, but run the programme only until the ninth month of the year

-era then wake me," said God, He smiled wryly, "it will depend
+2014 in the Christian era then wake me," said God, He smiled wryly,

 "Oh, wow", said Gibrael, "not the